Arghun-dev/Use-React.Lazy-and-Suspense-to-Code-Split-your-App/README.md

 # Use-React.Lazy-and-Suspense-to-Code-Split-your-App

+Code Splitting allows you to split out pieces of your application. so that you differ the loader to later, the first load is really quick

 What is lazy loading is: It's exactly what it sounds =>>>> **Instead of loading everything at the same time, You can load something asynchronously. a piece of a page asynchronously, So your page is rendered while other pieces are loading**

 **If you notice, like if you have a table, and if you scroll down, some tables are lazy loads, the rest of the rows as you scroll.**